grempe/tss-rb/README.md

 * Don't split large texts.
 Instead, split the much smaller encryption keys that protect encrypted large texts.
 Supply the encrypted files and the shares separately to recipients.
-Threshold secret sharing can be very slow at splitting and recovering very large bodies of text.
+Threshold secret sharing can be very slow at splitting and recombining very large bodies of text.
 Every byte must be processed `num_shares` times.

 * Don't treat shares like encrypted data, but instead like the encryption keys